vaultvision/docs/docs/source/api.md

 ```

-### Conventions
+### Update/Create Conventions

-Currently we only support POST requests, meaning the entire object is updated.
-To update a single field you should first fetch the latest version of the object, modify it and post it back.
+For updates and creates, we only support full object POST requests, meaning the entire object with all of it's fields and properties needs to be included in the request.
+To update a single field you should first fetch the latest version of the object, modify it and post it back with all of it's fields even if the fields are not changing.
 We ignore some system managed fields like the id, created_at and updated_at fields.
 See each Object for more information about mutability.

-It's also worth noting that many fields are omitted when they are the zero-value for that type.
+It's also worth noting that many fields are omitted when they are the zero-value or false for that type.
 For example when a bool is false we often will omit that key from the response.
 This may change in a future release to give more consistent experience across integrations.
+Omitted values should be assumed to be zero-value or false.

 ## Paths

-The full list of request paths we currently support are organized below.
-The route parameters (`tenant_id`, `user_id`, etc...) are always required, the ID in the request object is ignored.
-Requests which end with an ID return a single object, other requests return a list of objects.
+The full list of request paths and API endpoints are organized below.
+The route parameters (`tenant_id`, `user_id`, etc...) are always required, the ID in the request body/payload is ignored.
+ONLY the id that ID part of the URL as a route parameter is used.
+Request paths which end with a single specific ID will return a single object, other requests paths that end without a single specific ID will return a list of objects.

 Tenants: